 - National Association of Tax Professionals, 2010 Fee Study, publicly available sample in pdf format.

-- H&R Block, average fees from 2012 Annual Report to Shareholders.
+- H&R Block, average fees based on data found in their 2013 Annual Report to Shareholders, pdf.

 - Treasury Department, Circular 230, sections 10.27 and 10.28, pdf format.